NEET UG 2018: CBSE to release official answer keys today, check at cbseneet.nic.in

 Step three: Download the answer key and cross check your answers from the OMR sheets.

-Candidates who wish to challenge the responses of their OMR sheets, that were released recently, and answers prepared by CBSE may do so by paying a fee of Rs 1000 per response/per question challenged.
-The results will be released soon by the Board.
+Candidates who wish to challenge the responses of their OMR sheets, that will be released recently, and answers prepared by CBSE may do so by paying a fee of Rs 1000 per response/per question challenged.

 Over 13 lakh candidates had appeared for the examination this year that was conducted in 136 cities across the country.
 The Central Board of Secondary Education (CBSE) conducts the examination every year for aspirants seeking admission to undergraduate MBBS and BDS courses all over India, lakhs of candidates apply for admission in medical colleges.